timelesslounge/timelessis/README.md

 * Always be as pythonic as possible;
 * [PEP-8](https://www.python.org/dev/peps/pep-0008/) is your friend;
-     * Strings are delimited by double quotes; use single quotes if you need to represent a quotes text inside a String.
+     * Strings are delimited by double quotes; use single quotes if you need to represent a quoted text inside a String.

 * It's better to write clear code than good comments;
 * The right test cycle is: